-Although inventors on average produced more patents after a network connection was established, the increase in quantity could potentially be driven by lesser-quality patents.
-To examine this, we use three complementary ways to measure the value of patents.
-First, we infer the economic value of inventions in different technological fields based on the average number of years inventors paid renewal fees on patents in each field.29 Second, we isolate technologically more advanced that is, presumably more valuable-patents by using the classification scheme of Nuvolari and Vasta (2015) to identify "high-tech" patents.30 Third, we use patents granted by the USPTO to inventors residing in Sweden as a proxy for quality, which additionally allows us to use citation counts as a proxy for patent quality.31 In online appendix table A17, we document that network connections increased inventive output also when proxied by these different quality measures.
+advanced-that is, presumably more valuable-patents by using the classification scheme of Nuvolari & Vasta (2015) to identify "high-tech" patents.
+Third, we use patents granted by the USPTO to inventors residing in Sweden as a proxy for quality, which additionally allows us to use citation counts as a proxy for patent quality.
+In Online Appendix Table ??, we document that network connections increased inventive output also when proxied by these different quality measures.
 Thus, the increase in patenting output is seemingly not coupled with a decline in quality.

-C. Innovation Across Technological Fields and Industrial Sectors
+5.3 Innovation Across Technological Fields and Industrial Sectors

-To examine whether inventors developed ideas in a broad or narrow range of fields and sectors, we first estimate our baseline difference-in-differences specification in equation (2) separately for each of the fourteen industrial sectors.32 OLS and 2SLS estimates for each individual sector are reported in online appendix figure B7.
+To examine whether inventors developed ideas in a broad or narrow range of fields and sectors, we first estimate our baseline difference-in-differences specification in equation (2) separately for each of the 14 industrial sectors.
+OLS and 2SLS estimates for each individual sector are reported in Online Appendix Figure ??.
 OLS estimates are positive and statistically significant in nearly all sectors; the 2SLS estimates reveal sharp significant increases in patenting across a range of sectors including agriculture, food and beverages, and textiles.
 Thus, inventors seemingly pursued ideas in a wide range of technological areas after a connection to the network was established.

 We then more directly study the development of new ideas with respect to the patenting history and the local economic structure of the inventor's municipality of residence.
-First, we define "novel" patents as belonging to a technology field or industrial sector in which no inventor in a municipality has previously been granted a patent.
+First, we define "novel" patents as belonging to a technology field or industrial sector in which no inventor in a municipality has previously been granted a patent in.
 Second, we make use of establishment-level data at the municipality-industry level in 1865 to establish the local economic structure of each municipality.
-We define a patent as a patent from a "(non)existing" industry if the patent is (not) related to an industry that existed locally.
-Similarly, we define a patent in a "(non)leading" industry if the patent is (not) related to the industry with the largest share of output.
+We define a patent as a patent from a "(non-)existing" industry if the patent is (not) related to an industry that existed locally.
+Similarly, we define a patent in a "(non-)leading" industry if the patent is (not) related to the industry with the largest share of output.